rajagashe/EC2Collection/README.md

 removeTagValue(instanceid,key) - Removes a tag from the instance.

-addModifyTagValue - Add or modify a tag value.
+addModifyTagValue(instanceid,key,value) - Add or modify a tag value.

-showInstances - Display instances on the basis of a certain attribute value
+showInstances(instanceattr='instanceid',attrval=None) - Display instances on the basis of a certain
+                attribute value, if no attribute is provided instanceid is assumed and if no attribute value is provided NOne is assumed and the whole collection is displayed with the attribute provided (or instanceid) and the value of the 'Name' Tag, no 'Name' Tag will mean that nothing except the attribute shall be displayed.